 2) Vulnerability Assessment

-Use an experienced professional, even if they must behired.
+Use an experienced professional, even if you must hire one.

 3) Supporting Documents